10-Q 1 ltcn-20221231.htm 10-Q 10-Q

 There is currently no clearing house for LTC, nor is there a central or major depository for the custody of LTC.
 There is a risk that some or all of the Trust’s LTC could be lost or stolen.
 There can be no assurance that the Custodian will maintain adequate insurance or that such coverage will cover losses with respect to the Trust’s LTC.
 Further, transactions in LTC are irrevocable.
 Stolen or incorrectly transferred LTC may be irretrievable.
 As a result, any incorrectly executed LTC transactions could adversely affect an investment in the Shares.

-The Securities and Exchange Commission (the “SEC”) has stated that certain digital assets may be considered “securities” under the federal securities laws.
+The SEC has stated that certain digital assets may be considered “securities” under the federal securities laws.
 The test for determining whether a particular digital asset is a “security” is complex and difficult to apply, and the outcome is difficult to predict.
 Public, though non-binding, statements by senior officials at the SEC have indicated that the SEC did not consider Bitcoin or Ethereum to be securities, and does not currently consider Bitcoin to be a security.
-The SEC staff has also provided informal assurances to a handful of promoters that their digital assets are not securities.
+The SEC staff also provided informal assurances to a handful of promoters that their digital assets are not securities.
 On the other hand, the SEC has brought enforcement actions against the issuers and promoters of several other digital assets on the basis that the digital assets in question are securities.

 13